Yadnesh-Ranshevare/DSA/Graph/Readme.md

 ### How to get the final minimum cost
 - we keep the separate variable to keep the track of the cost
-- during each time we get the neighbor with minimum cost we add that cost into this cost variable
+- during each time we move the neighbor from non-MST to MST we add that neighbors cost into this cost variable
 - finally we print this variable to get our final answer

 ### Step by step illustration